We wish we could tell you there’s nothing to worry about, but the truth is it’s likely your website is hacked.

 A good scanner will pick up malicious activities automatically.

 The most difficult and risky way of checking if your WordPress site is hacked is to run a manual check.
 It’s risky because you’ll be fiddling with your WordPress files and folders.
+And it’s difficult because malicious actors like hackers are adept at hiding code in ingenious ways.
+They are experts at this, so you are pitting yourself against the wits of experienced and highly motivated developers.

 Besides these two, there are a few more methods which we’ll cover in detail to answer your question.